Konstantin-tr/PassSearch/readme.md

 Both APIs can be tested marvelously using the swagger API documentation as described in "1.2.2.
 APIs"

+#### 1.2.3.
+Troubleshooting
+- Sometimes Docker containers can start slower than expected.
+In this case, a database may not be running when the services try to access it, which will throw an exception in VS2019.
+In order to handle this issue, simply stop the debugging process and restart it.
+The Docker containers should then be ready to receive requests from the services, when the services first try to access them.
+- If something has gone wrong and the docker network is not working properly, you can delete the volume-folders from your system.
+Then right click the project solution in VS2019 and select "Clean Project Solution".
+This will completely clean the docker network and all containers, so you can restart from a fresh state.
+- If the website starts and does not function properly, it may have started before the services are properly connected.
+To solve this issue, simply reload the website.

 ### 1.3.
 Configuration
 All custom services (2.1.2.) need special configuration using the ASP.NET configuration infrastructure - in this case appsettings.json or appsettings.development.json.
 These files can be found in the folders of the DatabaseAccess- and Parsing-Services.
+The ports through which the different APIs and Services can be access, can be configured via the docker-compose file (see Section "1.5.
+Docker Compose").

 Among all configuration options are:
   - ElasticSearch host (DatabaseAccess Service)